-These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures).
-Alongside this teaching and learning will reflect sensitively around some children having a different structure of support around them (for example: looked after children or young carers).
+These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents / carers amongst other structures) along with reflecting sensitivity that some children may have a different structure of support around them (e.g. Looked after children or young carers.
+As a school we do not use Relationships Education as a means of promoting any form of sexual orientation.